Motoneuron Recruitment

 Importantly, ion channels form prominent targets for modification by neuromodulators, thus creating a scenario to readily adapt motoneuron recruitment to adjust the relative degree of precision or vigor of movements.
 C boutons, derived from cholinergic V0c interneurons form a key modulatory input to motoneurons and act to augment motor output to increase movement vigor.

 In collaboration with the Zagoraiou Lab, I studied how two C bouton-derived neuromodulators, acetylcholine and a novel peptide encoded by the Cocaine and Amphetamine Regulated Transcript (CART), regulate motoneuron excitability.
-I discovered that CART increases the recruitment of fast type motoneurons, which are important for the generation of movements that require large amounts of muscle force.
+I discovered that CART increases the recruitment of fast motoneurons, which are important for the generation of movements that require large amounts of muscle force.
 In contrast, muscarine, a drug that activates acetylcholine receptors, increases the firing rates of this same type of motoneuron, and did not alter their recruitment.
 Thus, two neuromodulators that are present at the same synapse can act to increase motor output by acting through distinct, but parallel mechanisms.

 Eleftheriadis, P.E.*, Pothakos, K.*, Sharples., S.A., Apostolou, P., Mina, M., Tetrigga, E., Miles, G.B., and Zagoraiou, L. Peptidergic modulation of motor neuron output via CART signalling at C bouton synapses.
-BioRxiv. doi: https://10.1101/2022.11.05.515234.
+Proc.
+Natl.
+Acad.
+Sci.
+120 (39). e2300348120.
+DOI: 10.1073/pnas.2300348120

 Ongoing work on motoneuron recruitment: